 Asbestos-related illnesses have skyrocketed over the last twenty years, and current trends indicate that the diagnoses of diseases directly caused by asbestos exposure will continue to increase.
-Because it often takes decades for these diseases to manifest after the actual exposure, many patients will unfortunately remain unaware of the danger of exposure until it is too late.
-The San Antonio Asbestos Injuries Attorneys at Hill Law Firm are often asked about asbestos, mesothelioma and asbestosis.
-Below are a few frequently asked questions.
+Since it often takes decades for these diseases to manifest after the actual exposure, many patients will, unfortunately, remain unaware of the danger of exposure until it is too late.
+Our San Antonio Asbestos Injury Attorney is often asked the following questions regarding asbestos, mesothelioma, and asbestosis.

 Because asbestos has been used in such a wide variety of applications, the dangers of exposure are extremely high for a surprisingly diverse group of people.
 It is entirely possible that exposure may have occurred at home, in community parks, in the workplace, or any place where asbestos fibers may have been released into the air.

 Due to regulations set in place by the federal government in the mid-1970s, the actual use of asbestos today has dramatically decreased.
 However, the ramifications of decades-old exposures are still readily apparent, as these regulations did little to alleviate the risk of illness from buildings which already contained asbestos.
 Most people will therefore inevitably be exposed to asbestos at some point during their lives.
 The determinative factor in whether eventual health problems will manifest is the extent and duration of the exposure.

 What are Asbestos Risk Factors

 According to the Mayo Clinic, workers who were previously involved in the mining, milling, manufacturing, installation or removal of asbestos products before the late 1970s are at the highest risk of asbestos-related illnesses.
 Examples of those at higher risk include: